 Sessions are not normally scheduled on a statutory holiday.
 If a session does fall on a holiday, it will be rescheduled to another time.

-The Learn to Row program costs $220.
-The price includes taxes and Rowing Canada fees.
+The Learn to Row program costs $265.
+The price includes an equipment levy, taxes and Rowing Canada fees.

 You can pay the club directly in advance or at the first session.
 We accept payment via credit card, debit card, cheque or cash.